axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 ```
 1. Scripted use of the product — These tests focus on specific usage aspects.
 The degree of scripting varies, with more scripting generating more controlled data.

 2. Decontextualized use the product — Tests that don’t use the product
-— at least in the actual testing phase — are designed for broader topics like UXor generating ideas.
+— at least in the actual testing phase — are designed for broader topics like UX or generating ideas.

-3. Natural (and near-natural) use of the product — These tests seek to analyze common usage behaviors and trends with the product, doing well with data authenticity at the cost of control.
+3. Natural (and near-natural) use of the product —
+These tests seek to analyze common usage behaviors and trends with the product,
+doing well with data authenticity at the cost of control.

 4. Hybrid — Hybrid tests are creative and non-traditional tests.
 Geared towards understanding the users’ mentality, these tests vary in what they can accomplish.

 The Guide to Usability Testing © 2010 - 2017 UXPin Sp. z o.o